The Djinns of Eidgah at the Jerwood Theatre Upstairs

 Photos: Manuel Harlan

-The Djinns of Eidgah is on at the Jerwood Theatre Upstairs at the Royal Court until 9th November 2013, for further information or to book visit here.
+The Djinns of Eidgah is at the Jerwood Theatre Upstairs at the Royal Court until 9th November 2013.
+For further information or to book visit the theatre’s website here.

 Watch interviews with the writer and director of The Djinns of Eidgah here: